AlansCodeLog/blender-debugger-for-vscode/README.md

 # How to Use

 I'm in the process of writing a more detailed blog post for those who just started messing with python in Blender or programming in general, but if you're semi-familiar with Python, VS Code, and the command line the following should make sense.
+If you have any questions or suggestions, don't hesitate to file an issue.

 ## Installing Python and Getting PTVSD

 Install Python 3 with pip and check add to PATH.
    - If you already have python installed and you can run it from the command line (aka PATH is set), the addon should find it.
 It uses `where python` or `whereis python` or `which python` depending on the OS to determine where python is.
 I only have windows at the moment, so only that is tested, but it should work.

 `pip install ptvsd==3.0.0"
    - 3.0 because that was what was recommended in the VS Code documentation.

 ## Setting up your Addon